aYo-dev/email-scheduler-monorepo/README.md

 yarn install
 ```

+in `.env.production` must be added mailgun `domain` and `api key` values

-and you can run the project
+and then  you can run the project

 ```
 yarn start